MrBlazer335/Game/README.md

 ## About Project
 I created this game for the University to improve in Java.
-Spend a few months for that.
+Spent a few months on that.
 The game is only available on Windows, maybe one day I will do it for Android.
 Regret not using PPM.
-Also there are a lot of places that I could improve with more knowledge and more time to spend.
+Also, there are a lot of places that I could improve with more knowledge and more time to spend.

 ## Tools Used for this